Project Manager: Samantha Durrant

 Who is the service for?

-York Pathways offers free, personalised, one-to-one support to adults (aged 18-65) experiencing mental distress who are at risk of, or in frequent contact with police and emergency services.
+York Pathways offers free, personalised, one-to-one support to adults (aged 18-65) experiencing mental distress who may repeatedly make contact with emergency services, or are at risk of entering the criminal justice system.
 We work with individuals across all levels of mental health need and complexity.
 This includes working with people who have complex needs, such as substance misuse issues or a history of offending.
 A formal clinical diagnosis is not necessary.